dariomanesku/cmftStudio/README.md

 --------

 - Windows: No installation available.
 Put the cmftStudio.exe along with cmftStudio.conf in a desired folder and use it from there
-- Linux: Use 'make install' and 'make uninstall'.
+- Linux: Use `make install` and `make uninstall`.
 This will create /usr/local/bin/cmftStudio and a desktop shortcut.

 Building